GPUOpen-Tools/vscode_extensions/radeon-gpu-analyzer/README.md

 - All files are created next to the shader source file.
 - RGA will prefix the generated ISA and IL filenames with the name of the GPU family you are compiling for, and the function entry point if that applies.
 - RGA does not support AMD IL for DX12 shaders as of version 2.2 - the compiled DXIL is shown instead.
-- DX12 shaders must define and reference the root signature through the [RootSignature()] attribute.
+- DX12 shaders must define and reference the root signature through the [RootSignature()] attribute or use `--rs-bin` as a custom argument.
 - Compiling DX12 graphics (= non-compute) pipelines requires to select multiple entry points beforehand.
 The standard keyboard shortcut in VS Code for multi selection is `Alt`.
+- Compiling DX12 graphics pipelines also requires a `gpso` file that provides additional information about the pipeline.
+For compute shaders just leave the selection empty.

 ## Requirements

 To use this extension you have to download RGA separately and point to the rga.exe in your settings.
 Download RGA from [Github](https://github.com/GPUOpen-Tools/RGA/releases).
-Note that for now version 2.2 is supported.
+Note that for now version 2.3 is supported.
 Later versions may work out of the box.

 ## Source